zhangliang07/Stock-Learning/README.md

 AI for stock market

 Please run the "stockLearning/train.py".
-If the model falls in steady and non-actions, the training falls in local convergence.
+If the model become steady and non-actions, the training falls in local convergence.
 Please retry the script again.

 It operates automatically in stock markets by reinforcement learning.